Discrete Bulk Spectrum in Jackiw-Teitelboim Theory: Introduction

 The Lorentzian picture also shows the growth of the black hole interior or the wormhole length (volume) under forward global time evolution.
 This growth phenomenon is conjectured to provide the bulk realization of the increasing computational complexity of the boundary theory~\cite{Susskind:2014rva, Susskind:2014moa, Susskind:2018pmk}.

 In JT gravity, the correspondence between geometric quantities and complexity has been made more concrete.
 For example, in~\cite{Iliesiu:2021ari}, the renormalized bulk geodesic length between two boundary points at late times is argued to match the complexity of the boundary theory.
-However, this match requires a specific prescription to renormalize the geodesic length through the wormhole, which remains unclear from the perspective of boundary Lorentzian Schwarzian theories.
+However, this match requires a specific prescription to renormalize the geodesic length through the wormhole, which remains unclear from the perspective of Lorentzian boundary Schwarzian theories.
 Another question from the Schwarzian perspective concerns understanding the density of states computed from the disk partition function in Euclidean JT gravity or from the Euclidean Schwarzian theory, given that the Schwarzian theory corresponds to a quantum system with a continuous spectrum~\cite{Stanford:2017thb}.

-To reconcile the Euclidean and Lorentzian approaches in JT gravity, we propose a simple fix in this paper: introducing a confining potential for the quantum mechanical system derived from the gauge-fixed two-sided Schwarzian theory.
-Essentially, the confining potential is designed to match the density of states obtained in the Euclidean approach, while the renormalized length is identified with the expectation value of the position variable in this quantum mechanical system.
+To reconcile the Euclidean and Lorentzian approaches in JT gravity, we propose a simple fix in this paper: introducing an extra confining potential to the quantum mechanical system of the two-sided Schwarzian theory, which becomes relevant only in the region where the renormalized geodesic length becomes of order $e^{S_0}$.
+Essentially, this extra confining potential is designed to match the density of states obtained in the Euclidean approach, which obviously makes the bulk spectrum discrete.
+Additionally, it ensures the complexity to evolve as expected.
+Specifically, at early times, the renormalized length grows linearly and reaches a maximum due to our extra confining potential.

-While this approach may seem speculative, as it lacks a first-principles derivation at this stage, it leads to interesting results.
-First, it makes the bulk spectrum discrete.
-Additionally, it exhibits behavior consistent with the anticipated evolution of complexity.
-Specifically, our potential produces the following behavior: At early times, the renormalized length grows linearly and reaches a maximum.
 Then, it starts to decrease and eventually stabilizes at a plateau value at late times.
-This behavior is consistent with numerical results for the Krylov complexity of the boundary system~\cite{Balasubramanian:2019wgd}.
-Such consistency provides support for our chosen confining potential.

-Furthermore, we observe that our confining potential is identical to the potential appearing in the so-called string equation for JT gravity.
-This seems to suggest that our confining potential may serve as the Lorentzian realization of the JT string equation, which was previously regarded as an auxiliary system in solving the matrix model dual to JT gravity~\cite{Johnson:2019eik}.
-However, we shall argue that the two approaches are entirely different from each other.
+This behavior is quite consistent with numerical results for the Krylov complexity of the boundary system~\cite{Balasubramanian:2022tpr,Balasubramanian:2019wgd}.
+Furthermore, we show that our extra confining potential is identical to the one appearing in the so-called string equation for JT gravity~\cite{Johnson:2019eik}.
+However, the contexts in two approaches that lead to the same expression turn out to be quite different.